stewabel/git-guides/git-for-beginners.md

 ```

 ## Digging deeper into git commands
-The git manual can be accessed from the command line by running 'man git'.
+The git manual can be accessed from the command line by running `man git`.

-Detail for a specific git command can be found by running 'git <command> --help'
+Detail for a specific git command can be found by running `git <command> --help`